arangodb/docs-hugo/site/content/3.12/deploy/cluster/administration.md

 ---
-title: Cluster Administration
+title: Administrate ArangoDB cluster deployments
 menuTitle: Administration
 weight: 10
-description: >-
+description: ''
-  ArangoDB Cluster Administration
 archetype: default
 ---
 This section includes information related to the administration of an ArangoDB Cluster.